sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node-advanced.md

 I used the commands and info in this guide to kick off a few new remote nodes on Linode and Hetzner, feel free to utilize them for wallet sync, add them as priority peers, etc:

-`node-1.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-2.sethsimmons.me:18089` (medium-performance node on Linode in Georgia, USA)
+`node-1.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-2.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-3.sethsimmons.me:18089` (high-performance node on Hetzner in Helsinki, Finland)

 Please reach out via [Twitter, Keybase, or email]({{< ref "/content/about.md#how-to-contact-me" >}}) if you have any questions, think a step needs clarification, or need further help getting up and running.